 - Sluggy Freelance's 4U City enforced mandatory happiness with involuntary drugging.
 And mandatory efficiency with mandatory drugging.
 And so on.
 The alternative was to be thrown down a judgement chute.

 - Just about any society or organization that advances a moral or ethical point of view is going to attempt to regulate the way people think, if only sometimes very subtly.
 Religions are old pros at this, introducing concepts such as "guilt" and "original sin" to inculcate in their believers that they are fundamentally flawed and must guard against the temptation to even entertain disturbing thoughts.
 Political correctness, peer pressure, propaganda, public education and social engineering are some of the common ways this is carried out in the secular world.

 - At least one street sign seen in New York City and elsewhere in the 1980s read "Don't even think about parking here!"

-- The idea behind "re-education camps" in Communist countries.
+- The idea behind "re-education camps" in Nazi Germany and Communist countries.

 - In the USA, respectful burning is the recommended method for disposing of old flags.
 However, many people want to ban flag-burning, when the intent is to protest the government.
 Thus, the actual crime isn't the burning, it's what you're thinking while doing it.
 Do note, though, that the Supreme Court has ruled that flag-burning as a form of protest is Constitutionally protected expression, and hence cannot be outlawed.